InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/04-settings/index.rst

     ${variable}
     ${variable=default}

-``Variable`` is a variable name in environment while ``default`` is a value by default in case if variable is not defined or its value is not set (null string).
+In this example``variable`` is a variable name in environment while ``default`` is a value by default in case if variable is not defined or its value is not set (null string).
 Setting the default value is optional.

 To define variable value the following search rules are applicable (ranged by priority)